Uzbekistan

 Barriers to International Contact

-• when planning an event on the territory of the Republic of Uzbekistan without the participation of a foreign citizen – at least 10 days before the day of the event; and
+- when planning an event on the territory of the Republic of Uzbekistan without the participation of a foreign citizen – at least 10 days before the day of the event; and

-Despite the change to a notification procedure, the justice body analyzes information received about event, as well as the compliance of the event with legislation and the goals and objectives determined by the NNO’s charter or regulation.
+The notification procedure is not much different from the prior approval requirement, since the MoJ retains the right to request additional information no later than three days before a scheduled event and may decide to prohibit an NNO from holding an event based on the results of analyzing the submitted notification.
+The justice body analyzes information received about the event, as well as the compliance of the event with legislation and the goals and objectives determined by the NNO’s charter or regulation.
 The MoJ has the right to request additional information, and, based on the results of the study, may decide to prohibit an NNO from conducting the event by notifying the NNO at least two days prior to the event.

 Barriers to Resources